Mediacom

 Mediacom Communications Corporation is the United States' fifth-largest cable television provider based on the number of video subscribers, and among the leading cable operators focused on serving smaller cities and towns.
 The company has a significant concentration of customers in the Midwest and Southeast, and is the largest broadband provider in Iowa.
-Founded in 1995 by Rocco B. Commisso, the current owner of the New York Cosmos and ACF Fiorentina.
-Mediacom is headquartered in New York and incorporated in Delaware, United States.
-Formerly a publicly traded firm, it went private in a $600 million transaction in March 2011 and is owned solely by Commisso as of 2011.
+Founded in 1995 by Rocco B. Commisso, Mediacom is headquartered in New York and incorporated in Delaware, United States.
+Formerly a publicly traded firm, it went private in a $600 million transaction in March 2011.

 Coverage

 Mediacom offers service in 22 states (per Mediacom employee as posted on workplace wall).
 About 55% of Mediacom's subscription base is in the 60th- through 100th-ranked television markets.
 It is the largest cable company in Iowa and second largest in Illinois.